You’ve probably heard it said many times that a website is crucial to the growth of your business.

 Optimise content for search engines

 People use search engines such as Google to find companies online.
 Your website content and its meta data i.e. keywords in page titles, page descriptions and image descriptions that explain the content of each page.
 Inclusion of keywords that reflect what customers search for online helps Google to identify a match, and then include your website in potential customers search results.
 We call this Search Engine Optimisation or SEO for short.
+If you want to find out more and what other jargon means, get in touch.

 Create email campaigns